Bonaventure: Wisdom and Trinitarian Theology

 3 Credits

-Over against the Dominican Thomas Aquinas, who was Bonaventure’s most important contemporary and proceeded according to a more Aristotelian methodological framework, the Franciscan Bonaventure further developed a contemplative and symbolical (one could say Platonic) way of thinking similar to the Fathers.
-Concretely, Bonaventure took up Trinitarian Theology from Alexander of Hales and others, then very much developed it by integrating this theology into his philosophical thinking via the transcendentals of the one, the true, and the good.
-This method brings to light aspects of theology as well as philosophy that the Greek Fathers were perhaps hesitant to make explicit.
-In his work entitled A Mind’s Itinerary to God, Bonaventure demands from his reader a ruminative reading, thereby highlighting the depth of reflection and the wealth of content we may find in the relatively short treatise, which engages the whole person in the ascent towards God.
-In this seminar, we will read and ruminate on several of Bonaventure’s writings without leaving aside their historical context and discover how fruitful the dialogue between theology and philosophy can be for Christian life in the Church.
+While the Angelic Doctor Thomas Aquinas proceeded in his thought and writing according to a more Aristotelian methodological framework, the Seraphic Doctor Bonaventure continued and further developed a contemplative and symbolical (one could say Platonic) way of thinking similar to the Fathers of the Church.
+His eventual role as the superior of the Franciscan order may have demanded such a style.
+This symbolical method is evident for example in his Collations on the Hexaemeron, the work of the six days of creation that takes up Scriptural themes and engages with and corrects Joachim of Fiore’s symbolically structured thought.
+In his most famous spiritual work entitled A Mind’s Itinerary to God, Bonaventure demands from his monastic reader a ruminative reading, thereby highlighting the depth of reflection and the wealth of content we may find in the relatively short treatise, which engages the whole person in the ascent towards God.
+However, before being the Franciscan Minister General, Bonaventure became a professor at the university of Paris, and studied Trinitarian Theology under Alexander of Hales and others.
+In his more technical writings, he integrated theology and philosophical thinking through the framework of the transcendentals of the one, the true, and the good.
+His method takes up and brings to light aspects of the traditional theology of the Greek Fathers, which they were perhaps hesitant to make explicit.
+In this seminar, we will read several of Bonaventure’s writings, without leaving aside their historical context, and discover how fruitful the dialogue between theology and philosophy can be for Christian life in the Church.

 Selected Texts